 The Master of Education, Concentration in Elementary Education, will provide students with an in depth knowledge and understanding of the practical applications of the content, curriculum, and assessments used in elementary schools.
 Students enrolled in this program also will take a careful look at how social constructs, diversity, and equity issues impact schools.
 During the second half of the program students will engage in an action research project designed to address a current problem of practice in a school setting.
 The Master's of Education in Elementary Education is designed for students who possess an initial teaching license or its equivalent from the Massachusetts Department of Elementary and Secondary Education or for those who wish to enhance competence within an existing career in elementary education.
-For students who possess the initial license, the program meets the requirements set by the Massachusetts Department of Education for a teacher of Elementary Education (grades 1-6) and can be used toward the Professional Teaching License.
-(This program will not lead to an initial license in elementary education from the Massachusetts Department of Elementary and Secondary Education).
+For students who possess the initial license, the program meets the requirements set by the Massachusetts Department of Elementary Education (grades 1-6) and can be used toward the Professional Teaching License.
+(This program will not lead to an initial license in elementary education from the Massachusetts Department of Elementary education from the Massachusetts Department of Elementary Education from the Massachusetts Department of Elementary Education (grades 1-6) and can be used toward the Professional Teaching License.
+(This program will not lead to an initial license in elementary education from the Massachusetts Department of Elementary education from the Massachusetts Department